sp-uhh/2sderev/README.md

 # 1. Installation

-Install requirements with `pip instlal -r requirements.txt` GPU-acceleration is supported for both the DNNs and the DSP operations
+Install requirements with `pip instlal -r requirements.txt`.
+GPU-acceleration is supported for both the DNNs and the DSP operations

 # 2. Usage